Philosophy

 course requirements

-for the reading response assignments will be distributed in class.)
-The goal
+essays will be distributed in class.)
+The goal of these assignments is to

-of these assignments is to help you read in an active, engaged way, and to
+help you read in an active, engaged way, and to encourage you to develop your

-are due in class on the dates listed in the program.
-No late reading
+own view about these issues.
+Short essays are due in class on the dates listed

-responses will be accepted, but I will drop your lowest reading response
+in the program.
+No late essays will be accepted, but I will

-will count for 25% of your course grade.
+together, the short essays will count for 25% of your course grade.

 Exams.
 There will be a midterm and a final exam for this